jpdown/clone-hero-lyric-adder/README.md

 Sub- tle break- down jarred the code dis- play
 A si- mu- la- tion as I can tell, our cell
 ```

+Run `lyricAdder.py` with Python and follow all of the prompts.

 In the folder with the .chart file will be a new .chart file named `LYRIC<name>.chart`

 ## Troubleshooting